Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Background and related work

 Recommender systems are often found in two- or even three-sided marketplaces that must support the needs of both content creators and users, as well as those of the platform (e.g., revenue and compliance).
 Below, we identify five key requirements of a successful personalized recommendations platform:

 \begin{enumerate} \item User privacy.
-We break user privacy into three distinct components, following \citep{bonawitz2021federated}: \begin{enumerate} \item Consent/transparency: Content should only be personalized for users who have explicitly opted in. \item Data minimization: The amount of data persisted at central servers should be reduced to be only what is needed. \item Data anonymization: An assurance that protected data cannot be ``leaked,'' e.g., during the collection of downstream signals. \end{enumerate} \item User experience.
+We break user privacy into three distinct components, following \citep{bonawitz2021federated}: \begin{enumerate} \item Consent/transparency: Content should only be personalized for users who have explicitly opted in. \item Data minimization: The amount of data persisted at central servers should be reduced to only what is needed. \item Data anonymization: An assurance that protected data cannot be inferred from other signals. \end{enumerate} \item User experience.
 Highly relevant and engaging content is recommended to users. \item Billing and financial compliance.
-Clear records of payment events and reasons for the payment amount are persisted at a central server. \item Creator experience.
+Records of payment events and reasons for the payment amount are persisted. \item Creator experience.
 Content creators can easily reach and connect with relevant audiences. \item Platform revenue.
 The platform is able to generate enough revenue for its business.

 \end{enumerate}